brianyamasaki/japan2023-astro/src/content/destinations/hiroshima/hasegawa-dinner.md

 ---
-destination: Tokyo2
+destination: Hiroshima
-order: 100
+order: 10
 date: April 4, 2023
-title: Placeholder
+title: The Hasegawa Dinner
-subtitle: Placeholder
+subtitle: That's a lot of relatives
 imgs:
   - src: /assets/tokyo1/PXL_20230404_212059635.MP.jpg
     comment: On this flight, Business Class **is** First Class.
 ---

-# Placeholder for Tokyo2
+# The Hasegawa Clan Gets Together for Dinner